Shawn-Nichol/AndroidKotlinGuide/User Interface/Look and feel/DarkTheme/Dark theme.md

 In all of these cases, use appropriate theme attrbiutes instead of hardcoded colors.

 ## Launch screens
-If your app has a custom launch screen it may need to be mdofified so that it refelcts the selected theme.
+If your app has a custom launch screen it may need to be modified so that it refelcts the selected theme.

 Remove any hardcoded colors, for example any background colors pointing may be white.
 Use the `?android:attr/colorBackground` theme attrbites instead.